 Listening to your users is the most important part of the design process.
 While talking to them, be a good listener and ask them about the context of their problem.
-Delve deeper for details, observe behavior and perceptions, and ask follow up questions wherever possible.
+Delve deeper for details, observe behaviour and perceptions, and ask follow-up questions wherever possible.
 Objective yes or no questions regarding problems or features are of little use here.

 4. Use the Experience Sampling Method (ESM).